mvidner/ctoolu/README.md

 restarting your desktop session.
 When text which matches one of the pattern is copied to the clipboard, you will see a popup menu.

-Edit `ctoolu.yaml` to have it watch the primary selection instead of the clipboard, or to switch from automatic to explicit activation via `ctoolu-activate`.

 ## Examples of patterns:

 - bnc#778347   https://bugzilla.novell.com/show_bug.cgi?id=778347